-Determining which reference strains are ideal for establishing analytical specificity can be a daunting task and will depend on the application of the assay and critical information about the target.
+Determining which reference strains are ideal for evaluating inclusivity and cross-reactivity can be a daunting task and will depend on the application of the assay and critical information about the target.
 For example, a screening assay used to diagnose cases of urogenital chlamydia in humans could require testing endocervical, urethral, vaginal, rectal, or urine specimens for the detection and identification of Chlamydia trachomatis.2 For inclusivity testing, the use of nucleic acids representing each of the C. trachomatis serovars predominantly isolated from the urogenital tract (D, Da, E, F, G, Ga, H, I, J, K) may be recommended.3 In contrast, exclusivity could be established and evaluated through the use of reference materials representing additional serovars typically isolated from the conjunctiva and inguinal lymph nodes (A, B, Ba, C, and L1, L2, L2’, L2a, L2b, and L3, respectively), as well as other Chlamydia species, strains within the related genus Chlamydophila, and non-related genera that share the same clinical niche with the target organism.3,4 These latter strains should be carefully selected to evaluate and confirm that the assay does not exhibit cross-reactivity.

 In addition to choosing the appropriate strains, having an expansive sample set is imperative in determining the significance of your experimental results.
 Using the example above, if the assay was able to accurately detect 58 strains within an inclusivity panel comprising 60 C. trachomatis strains representing common serovars isolated from the urogenital tract, it would indicate that the test has 96.7% specificity for accurately identifying the sample set analyzed.
 Regarding exclusivity, if the assay was unable to detect 78 strains within an exclusivity panel comprising 80 strains of related and non-related non-target serovars and species, it would indicate that the test has 97.5% specificity for correctly providing a negative result for the sample set analyzed.
 Taking this data into account, along with sample size and the statistical likelihood of false positives or false negatives, you could infer that there is a high probability that the test would accurately diagnose urogenital cases of chlamydia.